 Instructor: Prof. Franziska (Franzi) Roesner (franzi@cs)

-Email everyone (preferred method to reach staff): email@example.com
+Email everyone, including instructor (preferred method to reach staff): firstname.lastname@example.org

 In this course, we will cover topics including: the "security mindset", threat modeling, software security, cryptography, malware, web security, web privacy, smartphone security, authentication, usable security, anonymity, physical security, and security for emerging technologies.